 What’s the difference between inattention and distractibility?

 Inattention and distractibility go hand in hand.
 In fact, children who are inattentive are often described as distracted.
 And kids who are distracted are often described as having trouble paying attention.
-So that means these two terms are basically describing the same thing, right?
+Are these two terms are describing the same thing?
 Not quite.

 The term distractibility refers to kids who can begin to focus on an activity but often quickly lose focus.
 Their attention is easily shifted.
 They get distracted by outside stimuli or even by their own thoughts.
 Often inattention can be the consequence of being distracted.